leeclaire156/Produce-Pal/README.md

 ---
 *NOTE TO FAB5 - add credits for any tutorials referenced/utilized

+Credit for utilizing several activities in George Washington University Coding Bootcamp repository: Sections on MERN, REACT, and State,

 1. [Cloudinary using React and Node Tutorial](https://www.youtube.com/watch?v=3o1Z5N9TeuQ) by [Koding 101](https://www.youtube.com/@koding_101) on YouTube, also known as [ksekwamote](https://github.com/ksekwamote) on GitHub
 2. [Store price in Mongoose](https://stackoverflow.com/questions/13304129/how-should-i-store-a-price-in-mongoose)
 3. [Shopping cart items for MongoDB using Mongoose](https://copyprogramming.com/howto/insert-online-shopping-cart-items-into-mongodb-using-mongoose)